Affiliate links on Android Authority may earn us a commission. Learn more.

 Motorola’s budget beast has some tough competition from the likes of the Samsung Galaxy A14 5G and the OnePlus Nord N300.
 Both phones are slightly more expensive, but they add 5G, and the A14 brings Samsung’s robust update policy to the mix with a strong camera setup.
 The OnePlus Nord N300 is an affordable 5G-ready option, though it’s a bit light on future updates.
 There’s also the rest of Motorola’s line-up to contend with, especially the ever-reliable Moto G Play (2023).
 Motorola has also introduced 5G to its Moto G Power for the first time, bringing a little extra punch back to the budget lineup with the Moto G Power 5G.

-The Motorola G Power (2022) launched in November 2021 but took its time before reaching shelves.
-It reached Metro by T-Mobile and Republic Wireless first, with Verizon, Boost Mobile, Xfinity Mobile, AT&T, Cricket, US Cellular, and Google Fi still slowly launching the device.
-Now, the Moto G Power is finally available unlocked from Motorola, Amazon, and Best Buy.
+The Motorola G Power (2022) launched in November 2021 but took its time before reaching shelves, thus the 2022 designation.
+It reached Metro by T-Mobile and Republic Wireless first, with Verizon, Boost Mobile, Xfinity Mobile, AT&T, Cricket, UScellular, and Google Fi still slowly launching the device.
+Now, the Moto G Power is also available unlocked from Motorola, Amazon, and Best Buy.

 Motorola has realized that you don’t need a glossy finish to dress up a cheap phone.
 The Moto G Power sports a series of raised ridges on a Dark Grove back panel, with a rear fingerprint reader packed right into the Motorola logo.
 You shouldn’t have much trouble keeping smudges and fingerprints at bay, and the ridges make the phone easier to grip than the 2021 model.